Improvements to Fuel Transfer Operations

-Following the Aug.
-3, 2018, incident, SCE pledged to not restart spent fuel transfer operations until satisfied all corrective actions were in place and proven effective, the public had been briefed, and the Nuclear Regulatory Commission has completed its inspection actions.
-Read more about the incident here.
+On Aug.
+3, 2018, during the loading of a spent fuel canister into a Cavity Enclosure Container on the dry cask storage pad, the canister became wedged near the top of the container on an inner ring that helps with radiation shielding.
+Slings that support the canister were lowered while the canister remained wedged.
+At no point during the incident was there a risk to employee or public safety.
+Following this incident, SCE pledged to not restart spent fuel transfer operations until satisfied all corrective actions were in place and proven effective, the public had been briefed, and the Nuclear Regulatory Commission has completed its inspection actions.

 SCE conducted thorough internal operational readiness reviews.
-We have talked to the public, elected officials and other stakeholder groups.
-We have full confidence in our team to recommence the fuel downloading campaign.
-Resuming fuel transfer operations is an important step to getting the fuel eventually shipped off-site to either a consolidated interim storage site or a permanent geologic repository like Yucca Mountain.
+We talked to the public, elected officials and other stakeholder groups.
+With full confidence in our team, we recommenced the fuel downloading campaign, safely storing the remaining 44 canisters.
+Completing fuel transfer operations is an important step to getting the fuel eventually shipped off-site to either a consolidated interim storage site or a permanent geologic repository like Yucca Mountain.

 Safety is our top priority.
 We have taken time to get this right, nearly 11 months, and to ensure that the NRC is comfortable with our corrective actions and our restart plan.
 We have a renewed commitment to communicating in order to keep the public informed and, more importantly, to listen to the concerns and ideas of the community. - Doug Bauder, vice president and chief nuclear officer, Orange County Register